 A kitchen timer may not be the trendiest culinary tool, but this little gadget is invaluable for established chefs and home cooks alike—and it shouldn't be overlooked.
 Though most ovens and phones have built-in timers these days, having a separate one devoted to other various kitchen tasks will ensure flawless food every time.
-There are plenty of terrific options out there, each offering different features and styles, so we researched the top-rated items to help you narrow the right one for your home.
+There are plenty of terrific options out there, each offering different features and styles, so we researched the top-rated items to help you narrow down the right one for your home.

 Here are the best kitchen timers.

-Best Overall: OXO Good Grips Triple Timer
+Oxo Good Grips Triple Timer

-Best Budget: Antoki Digital Kitchen Timer, 2-Pack
+Antoki Digital Kitchen Timer, 2-Pack

 You can’t beat the value of these easy-to-use Antonki timers.
 Though basic in their functionality, they perform the necessities with a maximum count, up or down, of 99 minutes and 59 seconds (that's enough time to make a pineapple chicken stir fry or tuna carbonara).